 The Best Gift

 That is what our unwillingness to get into the dirtiness of a person’s life seems to indicate.
 “What I don’t know will not hurt me” is a lie.
-A humble and mature community are critical for gospel-centered living to thrive.
+A humble and mature community are critical if you want gospel-centered living to thrive.
 Sadly, there was a clear line of division in our gospel community.
 What went on in private was hidden.

 Gospel in Community